Links on Android Authority may earn us a commission. Learn more.

 The first method of searching for a Facebook image only works if the file name hasn’t changed since it was first downloaded, or if the image is already hosted on Facebook.
-This is obvious if you look at the filename or URL, which can be done by right-clicking the image and selecting Open image in new tab.
-If Facebook hosts the picture, it will contain the text fb and a long string of numbers, as seen above.
+This is obvious if you look at the filename or URL.
+You can do so by right-clicking the image and selecting Open image in new tab.
+If Facebook hosts the picture, it will contain the letters fb and a long string of numbers, as seen above.

 That string of numbers is the key to performing a Facebook image search.
 It’s pretty much the uploader’s Facebook ID number.
-There will be three strings of numbers separated by underscores, but the one you want is in the middle.
-This is the profile ID of the image.
+There will be three strings of numbers separated by underscores, but the one you want is in the middle — the profile ID of the image.

-Now, enter the URL https://www.facebook.com/profile.php?fbid= followed by the profile ID copied from the image.
-Hit enter and it will take you directly to the profile, provided it’s public or accessible to you.
-Be aware that your mileage may vary with this method since most accounts don’t have privacy set to public.
-Still, if it works, your task is done in seconds!
+Enter the URL https://www.facebook.com/profile.php?fbid= followed by the profile ID copied from the image.
+Hit enter, and it will take you directly to the profile, provided it’s public or accessible to you.
+Be aware that your mileage may vary with this method since most accounts don’t have the privacy level set to public.
+Still, if it works, your task is done in seconds.

-The second method we’ll outline uses Google’s complex image search algorithm.
+The second method is to use Google’s complex image search algorithm.
 If you’ve ever used Google’s reverse image search, this should all sound familiar.

 We’ve listed Google here, but most modern search engines can reverse image search.
 Bing is a great alternative, and the Russian search engine Yandex can also work wonders when Google’s image search lets you down.

-There are a few other free options for Facebook reverse image searches like SauceNAO, which recognizes languages that don’t use the Roman alphabet.
-This feature makes it great for finding sources outside of the English-speaking world.
-Particularly from East Asian countries like China, Korea, and Japan.
+A few other free options for Facebook reverse image searches include SauceNAO, which recognizes languages that don’t use the Roman alphabet.
+This feature makes it great for finding sources outside of the English-speaking world, particularly from East Asian countries like China, Korea, and Japan.